medmcqa/medmcqa/README.md

 - `topic_name`   : Medical Subject's topic name of the particular question

+## Experiments code

+To run the experiments mentioned in the paper, follow the below steps
+- Clone the repo
+- Install the dependencies

+`pip3 install -r requirements.txt`

+- Download the data from google drive link
+- Unzip the data
+- Change the data path in `train.py` at [line 114](https://github.com/medmcqa/medmcqa/blob/9a7c62931f95853c21acecdfe8a495cd1a1398f6/train.py#L114)
+- run

+` python3 train.py`

 ## Model Submission and Test Set Evaluation

 To preserve the integrity of test results, we do not release the test set's ground-truth to the public.
 Instead, we require you to